Tiffanirice23/reading-notes/README.md

 I am a 27 year old professional from Pensacola, Florida currently living in the Seattle, Washington area.
 I had previously been managing commercial aviation warehouses for local OEM manufacturers and left once I noticed how many options there are for upward mobility within the tech industry.
 The beautiful Pacific Northwest offers a substantial selection of developer jobs, and I would be remiss to let this opportunity pass.

-Growth Mindset to me is <mark> the process of setting reasonable expectations when pursuing a new hobby or occupation</mark>.
+Growth Mindset can be summarized as <mark> the process of setting a reasonable mindset when pursuing a new hobby or occupation</mark>.
 Before moving forward with something fresh, it is important to be cognizant that my skills can and *WILL* be improved through dedication.
 My failures are not a representation of my future potential!

 ## 3 reminders to stay in a growth mindset